 Description of the Data Breach:

-·

 Time and date breach was identified and by

 whom:

-Name of person reporting data breach:
+Name of naugan unparting data breach.

-(Include Name, Dept and Tel Extn)
+Name of person reporting data breach: (Include Name, Dept and Tel Extn)

-, , ,
+r ,

 Classification of data breached:

 Low risk data

 Medium risk data

 Sensitive data

-High risk data
+High risk data (if you are growing additional datails if possible)

-(if unsure provide additional details if
+(if unsure provide additional details if possible)

-possible)

 Volume of data involved:

-volume of data involved.

 Confirmed or suspected breach?

 Is the breach contained or ongoing?

-If ongoing what containment actions are
+If ongoing what actions are being taken?

-being taken?

 Who has been informed of the breach?

 Any other relevant information:

-7 my other relevant information

-Γhis form must be emailed to DPO@tameside .ac.uk.
-Ring 0161 908-6682 to let Dave Dobson
+This form must be emailed to DPO@tameside.ac.u k.
+Ring 0161 909-5767 to let Nils Elgar know that the

-know that the form is being sent.
+form is being sent.

 Received by:

-neceived by.
+Received by.

 Date/Time: